kevoreilly/CAPEv2/docs/book/src/customization/packages.rst

 =================

-As explained in :doc:`../usage/packages`, analysis packages are structured Python classes that describe how Cuckoo's analyzer component should conduct the analysis procedure for a given file inside the guest environment.
+As explained in :doc:`../usage/packages`, analysis packages are structured Python classes that describe how CAPE's analyzer component should conduct the analysis procedure for a given file inside the guest environment.

 As you already know, you can create your own packages and add them along with